xvinha/projeto-teste/README.md

-# Estante Vive — Application Prototype
+# Estante Viva — Application Prototype

 A book-lending web application.
 Users can browse books, borrow them, and track their loans.